 IAC Forums and Seminars

 A full range of seminars and forums will also be held during the course of the week.
-Seminars will take place at the IAC Vicki Cruse Memorial Pavilion from Tuesday, July 25 through Friday, July 28 starting each morning at 8:30am.
+Seminars will take place at the IAC Vicki Cruse Memorial Pavilion from Tuesday, July 22 through Friday, July 26 starting each morning at 8:30am.
 A full schedule for the forums are posted HERE.
 There is one remaining opening if your are interested in presenting a forum, please contact Michael Church. mc[at]sunriseaviation.com.

 IAC Aircraft – Bring Your Own Tie-Downs